The vision of the University City Church of Christ is to equip God’s family to seek and save the lost, and to live holy lives by His Word.

 Faith is being sure of the things we hope for and knowing that something is real even if we do not see it.
 How real is heaven to you?
 I trust that your faith is sufficient, that you live every day KNOWING that heaven is a place already prepared and waiting for your entrance.
 Keep the faith.

 Private prayer with an Elder(s) is available down front following the closing song or by appointment.

 Please remember our sick and shut-in with cards, visits or a phone call and keep them in your prayers.

 Special Care Facilities:

-Mary Banks, Annetta Beazlie, Onley Bowers, Ernestine Courtney, Mary Jo English, Katherine Guttery, Joan Jaudon (Palm Gardens), Jodi McKim, Lanelle Waters, Edna Watson (Hospice), June Wiles, Virginia Witt
+Mary Banks, Annetta Beazlie (under Hospice Care), Onley Bowers, Ernestine Courtney, Mary Jo English, Katherine Guttery, Joan Jaudon, Jodi McKim, Lanelle Waters, June Wiles, Virginia Witt

-Donald Allen, Korena Brumley, Jan Carr, Douglas Guntor, Brooke Hinckley, Larry Hood, Larry Jonas, Carol Massey, Bennilene Pennisi, Bob Stancliff, Rick Worley, Ruth Wyatt, John Zylinski.
+Donald Allen, Ann Bresnyan, Sandra Brooker, Jan Carr, Chuck Gatton, Yvonne Griffin, Douglas Guntor, Brooke Hinckley, Larry Hood, Faye Jonas, Larry Jonas, Carol Massey, Chris Payne (broken ankle), Bennilene Pennisi, Peggy Sedlacek, Bob Stancliff, Debbie Turk, Rick Worley, Ruth Wyatt, John Zylinski.

 Prayers for the safety and strength of all those in harm’s way serving our country and community.